nmaas-platform/nmaas-docs/docs/self-hosted-nmaas/local-dev-environment/p4_monitoring-demo-network-environment.md

 ### Approving the New User (as Admin) and Creating a New Domain

-To approve a newly registered user, login as the NMaaS admin, and navigate to `Settings -> Users` from the right-hand side navigation menu.
+To approve a newly registered user, login as the nmaas admin, and navigate to `Settings -> Users` from the right-hand side navigation menu.
 Hover over the cog next to the new user and select `Enable`.

 ![Approving the new user](./img/08-enabling-user.png)